 See below Bordeaux Classification,

-Classifications of wineries(Châteaux) or crying in Bordeaux took place as early as the 18th century.
-There are five systems today; the most famous is from 1855.
-Only wines from the left bank(Rive gauche) the Gironde taken into account, these are the areas Médoc.
-Graves and Sauterne, Of course, they also grow on the right bank(Rive droite) such as B. Fronsac.
-Pomerol and Saint-Emilion excellent wines.
-The classification, which is over one and a half centuries old, applies regardless of the differences that vary from year to year quality of the wines.
-So far, as an absolute exception, there has been only one change in which the Château Mouton-Rothschild from second to first rank.
-It continues to be of great importance and is therefore marketed by the wineries with the top ranking on label used.
+Classifications of wineries(Châteaux) or wines in Bordeaux already took place in the 18th century.
+Today there are five systems; the most famous dates back to 1855, but only wines from the left bank(Rive gauche) of the Gironde were taken into account, including the Médoc, Graves and Sauternes areas.
+Of course, excellent wines also grow on the right bank(Rive droite), such as Fronsac, Pomerol and Saint-Émilion.
+The classification, which is more than a century and a half old, applies regardless of the quality of the wines, which certainly varies from year to year.
+Up to now, there has been only one change, as an absolute exception, in which Château Mouton-Rothschild rose from second to first place.
+It is still of great importance and is therefore used by the wineries for marketing purposes, with the rank being indicated on the label.

-The association UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing areas, represents the interests of independent winegrowers and acts as a marketing platform, especially for international customers.
+The UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing regions, represents the interests of independent winegrowers and acts as a marketing platform, especially for international customers.
 In addition to the UGCB, there are other regional associations with similar objectives, namely the Alliance des Crus Bourgeois du Médoc, the Classement des Vins de Graves and the Classements des Vins de Saint-Émilion.

 From 15 May to 15 November 1855, under the aegis of Napoleon III.
 (1808-1873) the world exhibition took place in Paris.
 The most important exhibition site had been temporarily built between the Champs-Élysées and the Seine.
 The monarch commissioned the Chamber of Commerce of Bordeaux (Gironde), in preparation for this event, to draw up "a...